Skip to main content

 Frequently Asked Questions

-Hyper Team Recon is a platformer game.
+Hyper Team Recon is a platformer game with comedy and anime themes.

 Hyper Team Recon is available on Xbox Series X|S, PC, Xbox One, Steam Deck and others.